 Far too often in the past I’ve seen tech built when tech doesn’t need to be built.
 Startups that want to build a “platform” before they’ve got a business model.
 SMBs that think by just having a website their internet presence will grow.
 Brands that think having a cool, branded app with the latest hi-tech whatever will increase sales and recognition.

 The truth is, most of the time these ideas are unfortunately baseless.
 A complex platform will only work if you’ve validated the model (and even then, there are tons of risks).
-A website without promotion will never be seen.
+A website without promotion will never be seen, this being why it would be a better idea to hire an agency like https://irn.agency/ or other marketing agencies to actually promote and market your business, service and product.
 An app will only increase sales if it can connect with buyers with the product in a way they weren’t already connecting.

 Without some kind of validation, all of these things are just ideas.
 Beautiful, expensive, risky, probably wasteful ideas.